ajjaic/til/lxd.markdown

   Same for other normal users in the container.
 * Communication between LXD and clients is via SSL/TLS.
 * All the containers are stored in `/var/lib/lxc`
+* A host folder can be shared with multiple containers
+* Even container folders can be shared with other containers
+* Containers can make use of kernal modules.
+To allow a container to make use of a kernal module, it needs to be first loaded on the host.
+* LXD allows device passthrough
+* Data can be copied from host to a running container and vice versa just like a normal filesystem transfer.

 # Container components
 A typical container is simply represented by a folder in the host file system.